hyperhq/docs.hypercontainer.io/pod/README.md

 The key idea behind **Pod** is that in a microservie architecture usually involves some "helper" programs, such like log, monitoring, cron, etc. These helper programs are built to work co-operatively with the app.
 Therefore, instead of running in multiple isolated containers, these processes should share the same environment, although they are packaged in different images.

-In terms of DVM, a pod consists of a colocated group of Docker images, deployed as an atomic unit and loaded into the same DVM instance.
+In terms of Hyper, a pod consists of a colocated group of Docker images, deployed as an atomic unit and loaded into the same Hyper instance.

 The context of the pod can be defined as the conjunction of: